Swarming (honey bee): Absconding

 The propensity to swarm differs among the honey bee species.
 Africanized bees are notable for their propensity to swarm or abscond.
 Absconding is a process where the whole hive leaves rather than splits like in swarming.
+This process is mainly determined by climate and effects of climate change and nectar flow.
+Poor physical conditions such as entry of water into the hive, excessively high temperatures due to lack of shade or shortage of water, the proximity of bush fires or excessive disturbance can also encourage colonies to abscond.
 Being tropical bees, they tend to swarm or abscond any time food is scarce, thus making themselves vulnerable in colder locales.
 Mainly for lack of sufficient winter stores, the Africanized bee colonies tend to perish in the winter in higher latitudes.

+There are generally two types of absconding where one is planned or resource planned.
+The resource planned occurs due to scarcity of water or pollen and unplanned occurs due to predation and infestation by undesirable pests.

 Generally, a weak bee colony will not swarm until the colony has produced a larger population of bees.
 Weak bee colonies can be the result of low food supply, disease such as foulbrood disease, or from a queen that produces low quantities of eggs.